TheFunkyFurry/Mayhaps/README.md

                                        d8'                               88
                                       d8'                                88

-A homebrewed alternative to Perchance by TheFunkyFurry and electrikeelz Add my discord! : thefunkyfurry
+A homebrewed alternative to Perchance by TheFunkyFurry and electrikeelz<br>
+Add my discord! : thefunkyfurry